 If you need more info on this just contact me.
 I'd be glad to share more.

 My old high school has car washes in the warmer months.
 If there is a spigot you can use, you could probably borrow a hose and buckets and use old donated towels for scrubbing.
-All you'd need to buy is a bottle of car wash liquid.

 Have a collection of change.
 People are willing to give up their small change usually and don't really miss it.
 You'd be surprised how much you can collect that way!
 It's really good if you can do it when you're having a sporting event that way you get the local public involved.
 Good luck!